-If you want to buy or build a new home, you can apply for a First Home Owner Grant (FHOG) of up to $26,000.
+If you are buying or building a new home, you can apply for a First Home Owner Grant (FHOG) of $26,000.

 A new home is one that has never been previously lived in or sold as a place of residence.